 - Love Lab has Eno's good-for-nothing older brother, who even wears a shirt that says "NEET" on it.

 - The protagonist of Yuureitou is a NEET with some Hikikomori mixed in.
-After being nearly killed Taichi is rescued by a man named Tetsuo.
+After being nearly killed, Taichi is rescued by a man named Tetsuo.
 He becomes his partner in solving a mystery involving a "ghost tower", where a woman was killed 2 years ago in a similar manner to the way Taichi was to be.
 Noticeably the story takes place in The Fifties so he lacks stereotypical qualities liking constantly being glued to the internet or being anime/game obsessed (he does like mysteries and scifi, which is presented as niche and weird, though)

 - The apartment neighbor in Shin-chan is portrayed as a cross between this and hikkikomori, having failed the college entrance exams multiple times.

 - Scott Pilgrim freeloads off his friend Wallace, for most of the comic doesn't have a job, isn't in school and is frequently told to get a life.

 - In Big Daddy, Adam Sandler's character starts as one, but by the end he has law studies and becomes a lawyer.

 - Kaguya from Touhou is often depicted as a NEET in fanon.
 In canon... it depends on whether you consider being technically in charge of a household to be a job.
 As a princess, it's arguably her job to not have a job.

 - Speaking of fanon, there's a widespread joke/meme in Japanese Raidou Kuzunoha fandom that Narumi is a NEET (in canon he runs a detective agency, but it doesn't seem to be very successful).